rjankovic/bifabrik/docs/tutorial/lineage.md

 ## How it works

-When lineage is enabled, `bifabrik` parses each dataframe that is being saved to a lakehouse.
+When lineage is enabled, `bifabrik` parses each dataframe (or dataframe coming from a SQL query) that is being saved to a lakehouse.

 The lineage information is then saved as a JSON file in a folder in the default lakehouse where you can process it further.